filipowm/spring-api/README.md

 ## <a id="getting-started"></a> 🚀 Getting Started

-This library works with Java 17 and Spring Boot 2+ / Spring 5+.
+This library works with Java 17 and Spring Boot 3 / Spring Framework 6.
 It is preferred to use `spring-api-starter` with Spring Boot.

 When starter is used, it automatically detects whether you are using `webmvc` (servlet approach)